uchicago-2025-capp30122/30122-project-chiffordable/README.md

   - Maps display rental listings, demographic distributions, and livability scores.
   - Clicking on a community reveals detailed insights, including rent prices, racial composition, and livability index scores.

-## Scraping Details :computer:

-Requesting data from Zillow requires to update the headers form the website.
-Last update 02.09.2025

-Once you have valid headers, we include a script to regularly scrape data from Zillow.
-Although we scraped listings by zipcode.
-Each zipcode may include its own scraper for listings that cointaing multiple apparments and prices.

-Update the listings database using uv run python -m extracting/zillow.py .
-This will scrape all zipcodes from Chicago and update the data in Zillow.csv file

 ## Data Sources :computer:

 ### Data Source #1: Zillow - Marketplace for housing [Zillow](https://www.zillow.com/chicago-il/rent-houses/?searchQueryState=%7B%22pagination%22%3A%7B%7D%2C%22isMapVisible%22%3Atrue%2C%22mapBounds%22%3A%7B%22west%22%3A-88.2828080184946%2C%22east%22%3A-87.06057901458836%2C%22south%22%3A41.559915483636956%2C%22north%22%3A42.17860982259146%7D%2C%22regionSelection%22%3A%5B%7B%22regionId%22%3A17426%2C%22regionType%22%3A6%7D%5D%2C%22filterState%22%3A%7B%22sort%22%3A%7B%22value%22%3A%22priorityscore%22%7D%2C%22fr%22%3A%7B%22value%22%3Atrue%7D%2C%22fsba%22%3A%7B%22value%22%3Afalse%7D%2C%22fsbo%22%3A%7B%22value%22%3Afalse%7D%2C%22nc%22%3A%7B%22value%22%3Afalse%7D%2C%22cmsn%22%3A%7B%22value%22%3Afalse%7D%2C%22auc%22%3A%7B%22value%22%3Afalse%7D%2C%22fore%22%3A%7B%22value%22%3Afalse%7D%2C%22tow%22%3A%7B%22value%22%3Afalse%7D%2C%22mf%22%3A%7B%22value%22%3Afalse%7D%2C%22con%22%3A%7B%22value%22%3Afalse%7D%2C%22land%22%3A%7B%22value%22%3Afalse%7D%2C%22apa%22%3A%7B%22value%22%3Afalse%7D%2C%22manu%22%3A%7B%22value%22%3Afalse%7D%2C%22apco%22%3A%7B%22value%22%3Afalse%7D%7D%2C%22isListVisible%22%3Atrue%7D)